 In order to provide equal employment and advancement opportunities to all individuals, employment decisions at the County will be based on merit, qualifications, and abilities.
-The County does not discriminate in employment opportunities or practices on the basis of race, color, religion, sex, national origin, age, disability, sexual orientation or gender identity or any other characteristic protected by law.
+The County does not discriminate in employment opportunities or practices on the basis of race, color, religion, sex, national origin, age, disability, or any other characteristic protected by law.